-Here are five trends in mobile technology that are worth the investment and why they merit serious consideration:
+Here are five mobility technology trends that are worth the investment and why they merit serious consideration.

-Mobility technology also plays an important role in workforce transformation, as businesses see beyond the benefits of increased mobility for the customer experience and begin to recognize how it can also boost business productivity.
-Employees are increasingly relying on mobile apps to perform key aspects of their jobs while on the go, joining a quick video chat from their home office or messaging their colleagues regarding a project update from their doctor's office.
+Successes like the above have also empowered businesses to use mobility technology in workforce transformation.
+Mobile apps allow employees to perform key aspects of their jobs while on the go, joining a quick video chat from their home office or messaging their colleagues about a project from their doctor's office.

 4. Mobility Technology and AI

-AI is already being deployed in mobile chatbot form to enhance the customer experience, enabling businesses to staff up their customer service operations with lean resources, but it will also soon be a major factor in enhancing role-based mobile apps, as it can adaptively guide employees toward just the right data insights or courses of action they need to advance their work.
-In essence, AI is a foundational technology that offers businesses an opportunity to innovate a wide range of business processes and identify entirely new markets or revenue streams that might have otherwise remained obscured and untapped.
+AI is already being deployed in mobile chatbot form to enhance the customer experience.
+It also will soon enhance role-based mobile apps, as it can adaptively guide employees toward just the right data insights or courses of action they need to advance their work.
+In essence, AI offers businesses an opportunity to innovate a wide range of processes and identify entirely new markets or revenue streams that might have otherwise remained untapped.

 5. Mobile Compliance

-As businesses and consumers conduct more of their transactions on mobile devices, it's essential to ensure that those transactions are complying with data privacy regulations.
-In doing so, they can make all the mobile innovations listed above possible in a sustainable way.
-This means, among other things, that businesses will need to invest in mobility tools that encrypt sensitive data at the device level and in transit.
-Businesses are adopting two-factor authentication (2FA), multi-factor authentication (MFA), and even biometric forms of authentication, such as facial recognition, demonstrating the need for stronger mobile authentication overall.
+As businesses and consumers conduct more of their transactions on mobile devices, it's essential to ensure that those transactions comply with data privacy regulations.
+Businesses will need to invest in mobility tools that encrypt sensitive data at the device level and in transit.
+This is why innovations such as two-factor authentication (2FA), multi-factor authentication (MFA), and even biometric forms of authentication (think facial recognition) have effectively become household technologies over the past several years.

-As we can see, the future of mobility is incredibly bright.
-The businesses that successfully capitalize on key trends like mobility and AI, mobile video, and mobile workplace apps will reap greater value from their digital transformation efforts and find themselves advantageously positioned in the market — with even more exciting future possibilities waiting in the wings.
+The future of mobility is bright.
+Mobility solutions have a positive financial impact everywhere in business — even when they don't directly touch customers.
+The businesses that successfully capitalize on key trends and embrace the benefits of increased mobility will find themselves advantageously positioned in the market — with even more exciting future possibilities waiting in the wings.